molily/molily.de/_posts/2019-02-03-testing-angular.md

 The `TestRequest`’s `error` method expects an `ErrorEvent`, and an optional options object.

 [`ErrorEvent`](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent) is a special `Error` that is provided by the browser.
 For testing purposes, we create an instance using `new ErrorEvent('…')`.
 The constructor parameter is an arbitrary message string.
-We can use any message that describes or error case well.
+We should use a message that describes the error case well.

-The second parameter, the options object, allows you to set the HTTP `status` (like `500`), the `statusText` (like `'Internal Server Error'`) and response headers.
+The second parameter, the options object, allows us to set the HTTP `status` (like `500`), the `statusText` (like `'Internal Server Error'`) and response headers.
 In the example above, we set `status` and `statusText`.

 Now we check that the returned Observable behaves correctly.
 It must not emit a next value and must not complete.
 It must fail with an error.